ATrashInTheWorld/japanesQuizzGenerator/README.md

 - Just like your school projects, save your bank regulary.
 We never know when the program can bug.
 - Since the files are JSON, you should be able to modify them directly and even create some, just follow a temple after saving a random bank.
 - Small detail: When a kanji has multiple meanings, for example, it is asked to divide them with a ';'.
 However, for some reason the American keyboard ';' is different from the Japanese keyboard '；', therefore the meanings would not be properly divided in the JSON file.
 This detail doesn't interfere with the application or the quizzes.
+- This application, unfortunately, opens multiple tabs, therefore if you wish to close all of them at once, just close the main tab (the first one you will see).

 # Bugs and problems: